안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 I can relate to this sentence.

-You should make up with your friend before you regret.
+You should make up with your friend before you regret it.

 The second homework is to memorize new words.

-Please memorize the forty words from number 681 to number 720 on page 9 in the intermediate vocabulary list.
+Please memorize the 40 words from numbers 681 to 720 on page 9 in the intermediate vocabulary list.

 The link is in the description box.

-I am determined to teach everything I know to you guys.
+I am determined to teach you guys everything I know.

-Also, I am very thankful to you guys for giving me such a wonderful time today.
+Also, I am very thankful to you for giving me such a wonderful time today.

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요!